 My toddler is obsessed with spaghetti.
 As you can imagine, I really need to mix it up a bit for my sake.
 This one is a win/win for us both.

-With fall time quickly approaching, I can't help but try to come up with easy to prep meals I can just toss in the oven.
+With fall time quickly approaching, I can't help but try to come up with easy to prep meals.
+This is one of my favorites, because its fast, and makes a lot!
+I can just pop it in the oven, and offer my assistance with homework.

 The other day, my little lady and I stumbled across some sweet potatoes on sale at the grocery store for 29 cents a pound.
 Needless to say, we stocked up.